Catherin12/HeadStartArts/content/post/2020-12-30-echo/index.en.md

 ## Breakdown of ECHO steps

-Breakdown of steps
+_Preparation_

-Pick a book you’ve read to the children before
+- Pick a book you’ve read to the children before

-Mark your echo spots
+- Mark your echo spots in the text
+- Plan your example choices for each spot

+_Instruction_

-Model for children
+1. Model choices for children

-Ask for volunteers
+2. Ask for a volunteer to present a different choice

-Reflect back volunteer choices
+3. Verbally reflect back volunteer choices

-Model echo
+4. Model echo for the whole group

-Lead echo
+5. Lead echo for the whole group

 Tiny url with documents

-Because this activity takes time, you want to decide how much time you want to spend with this interaction.
-Likely you will use this on a story the children have heard already, at least the second reading of a text.
+This activity can take from 5 to 15 minutes.
+Use this routine on a story the children have heard already, or at least the second reading of a text.

 ## Flexibility
 ECHO is a very flexible exercise.
-It is often used as a warm up before or reflection after other more complex drama activities.
+It is often used as a warm up before or a reflection after other more complex drama activities.
 It can be a great pre-reading activity, build upon some prior knowledge about a concept or a set of book characters.

 [Link to a checklist]